felipecembranelli/blockchain-rewards/README.md

-# Loyalty Points with Blockchain and Ethereum
+# Dapp blockchain based rewards system with Ethereum

-This is a sample implementation of a loyalty points system using blockchain and ethereum network, available for studying.
+This is a Dapp (decentralized application) sample implementation of a rewards system using blockchain and ethereum network, available for studying.

 The frontend applicatin was forked and adapted using the repository [e-shop](https://github.com/james-muriithi/e-shop).